Travel Money Guide: Singapore

-Singapore is the world’s only island city state and a destination not to be missed.
-Before you head off, though, it’s important to know exactly how you’re going to access your travel money on your holiday.
-Use this guide to discover the savviest ways to spend in Singaporean dollars without racking up travel money fees.
+Before you head off on your trip to Singapore, it's important to know how you're going to access your money while you're there.
+Use this guide to discover the savviest ways to spend in Singaporean Dollars without racking up travel money fees and charges.

 Which option is right for your next trip?